Xevion/undefined.behavio.rs/src/content/blog/jekyll-github-pages-and-azabani.md

 description: "This is my first time trying to create a proper blog, and my second time using GitHub pages.
 How did it turn out?"
 ---

-This is my first time trying to create a proper blog, and my second time using GitHub pages, [the first][github-pages-resume] less than 2 weeks earlier.
+This is my first time trying to create a proper blog, and my second time using GitHub pages, the first less than 2 weeks earlier.

 As a cheap high school student with zero income and expensive subscriptions, it's obvious that I wouldn't try to brunt the cost of any sort of subscription for a site I <span class="nowrap">barely use - well</span>, not anymore, at least.